-APPENDIX I Experimental Apparatus
+APPENDIX I EXPERIMENTAL APPARATUS

 For the experiments described in Section III-A, two laptops, one used as a transmitter and one as a receiver, were equipped with version 0.9.4 of the MadWifi driver that was modified to enable the selection of a fixed transmission rate for multicast packets as well as disabling power control.
 Multicast packets were used to circumvent potential additional complexities caused by MAC level retries.
 Care was taken to avoid problems of station disassociation, lease expiry and so forth.
-In addition, it is known that the human motion heavily influences measurement outcomes [23], so this was excluded from the clean-environment experiments.
+In addition, it is known that human motion heavily influences measurement outcomes [32], so this was excluded from the clean-environment experiments.
 A spectrum analyzer was used to check that the channel chosen for the experiments was clear of interference from other signals.

 The experimental apparatus used for the results presented in Sections I and V employs a PC acting as an Access Point (AP) and another 5 PCs acting as client stations.
 The WLAN is set up in infrastructure mode.
 All systems are equipped with an Atheros AR5215 802.11 PCI card with an external antenna.
-These cards do not suffer the serious difficulties reported in [24] and [25].
-All stations, including the AP, use a version of the MadWiFi wireless driver that supporting H-RCA, SampleRate and AMRR, with RTS/CTS disabled.
+These cards do not suffer the serious difficulties reported in [33] and [34].
+All stations, including the AP, use a version of the MadWiFi wireless driver that supported H-RCA, SampleRate, AMRR, Onoe and Minstral with RTS/CTS disabled as well as RRAA with RTS/CTS enabled.
 All stations are equipped with a 100 Mbps wired Ethernet port that is solely used for control of the test bed from a distinct PC.
 In the experiments, UDP traffic is generated by the Naval Research Laboratory's MGEN in periodic mode.
 All packets are generated in client stations before being transmitted to the AP.
-Throughput information is collected at the AP using tcpdump.

-Appendix II

-A BRIEF OVERVIEW OF 802.11'S BEB ALGORITHM
+APPENDIX II A BRIEF OVERVIEW OF 802.11'S BEB ALGORITHM